 During this year, your child will be exposed to new learning and experiences which will help them to grow and develop.
 We do this with a balance of adult led and child led activities and games.
 Child led activities, are simply, activities that are chosen by children which are usually found in the learning environment.
 Children are given time to access the activities that are set out, without adult direction.
 The classroom and outdoor areas are planned and updated by staff to ensure that children have unique and personal learning opportunities.
 While the children are in the environment, accessing resources and challenges, adults will carefully observe and interact with children, questioning and extending their ideas.

 This year, all observations and work will be posted onto your child's personal SeeSaw account.
-We are no longer using Tapestry to record children's learning.
 Children will also have books in school which will they will write in, these can be seen at any time - just ask a member of the Reception team.

 Yes and I would strongly encourage you to do so.
 No one knows your child better than you.
 We know that working with parents and carers is the best way of supporting children.
 If you notice your child is counting to 15 independently while playing at home, why not take picture on SeeSaw and comment on it, to show what your child has achieved.
 If you are baking a cake and your child is helping, this can also by added to SeeSaw.
 The amazing thing about Reception, is that we are looking for all aspects of learning and development.
 We would love to see how they behave, how they treat others, how they celebrate family events, how they form letters, how they read books, how they compete in sports and how they learn.

-Tuesday and Thursday mornings.
 P.E. kits should be kept in school at all times, we will send kits home at the end of each half term to be washed.
 As as well throwing, catching and running, changing clothes independently, fastening buttons and doing up zips fine motor skills are important parts of growing up and developing self confidence.
 Please ensure kits are back in school at the beginning of each new half term.
 Our P.E. days are Wednesday and Thursday.

 Yes.
 In reception, your child will have access to a free piece of fruit which they can eat during the morning session.

 During the first couple of weeks of school, we will assess your child's ability to recognise letter sounds and read words.
 Once we have done this, we will choose books that will support and teach your child.
 The sounds, included in the books sent home, will match the sounds being taught in school.
-Books will sent out during the third or fourth week of starting school.
+Books will sent out very soon after starting school.

-Phonics is taught daily and is the main way we teach children to read.
+Phonics is taught twice per day and is the main way we teach children to read.
 We start by learning the sounds each letter makes.
 We then learn how reading sounds together can create a word i.e. c-a-t = cat.
-As we become better at recognising/blending sounds, we can start to read short phrases and then sentences.
+As we become better at recognising / blending sounds, we can start to read short phrases and then sentences.

 Yes, your child will receive weekly homework based on what is being taught in school.
 Listening to your child read, on a daily basis is also a homework expectation.